-• New prescriptions received from health care providers will be filled and delivered

-- If you have never used our mail-order delivery and/or decide to stop automatic fills of new prescriptions, the pharmacy will contact you each time it gets a new prescription from a health care provider to see if you want the medication filled and shipped immediately. - For refills of your drugs, the automatic mail-order delivery service will start to process your next refill automatically when our records show you should be close to running out of your drug.
+- New prescriptions received from health care providers will be filled and delivered automatically, without checking with you first, if you used mail-order services with this plan in the past.
+If you do not want the pharmacy to automatically fill and ship each new prescription, please contact us by calling Member Services.
+Phone numbers are printed on the back cover of this booklet. - If you have never used our mail-order delivery and/or decide to stop automatic fills of new prescriptions, the pharmacy will contact you each time it gets a new prescription from a health care provider to see if you want the medication filled and shipped immediately. - For refills of your drugs, the automatic mail-order delivery service will start to process your next refill automatically when our records show you should be close to running out of your drug.
 The pharmacy will contact you prior to shipping each refill to make sure you are in need of more medication, and you can cancel scheduled refills if you have enough of your medication or if your medication has changed.
 If you receive a prescription automatically by mail that you do not want, and you were not contacted to see if you wanted it before it shipped, you may be eligible for a refund. - If you choose not to use our auto refill program, please contact your pharmacy 30 days before you think the drugs you have on hand will run out to make sure your next order is shipped to you in time.